 Achieving your highest professional and creative ambitions takes guts.

 The first step is dedicating yourself to real training and conditioning.
 To cultivating your inner resources (your instrument-talent) and mastering a practical craft (acting technique).

-Actor training means making persistent effort over time to learn and to grow under the care of expert teaching and guidance.
+Acting training means making a persistent effort over time to learn and to grow under the care of expert teaching and guidance.

 Which is precisely the opportunity that MCASB, our studio, offers.

-We deliver the expert, rigourous, and purposeful training essential to meeting the demands of acting at the highest levels.
+We deliver the expert, rigorous, and purposeful training essential to meeting the demands of acting at the highest levels.

 MCASB actors are intrinsically motivated individuals with the ambition to reach for their dreams.

 We help them to succeed at getting what they want.